openmainframeproject/cobol-programming-course/COBOL Programming with VSCode.md

 ## Summary

-In this section you have learned how to create and work with Zowe compatible `zosmf` profiles and learned about the basic features of the Zowe Explorer extension.
+In this section you have learned the basic features of the Zowe Explorer extension and how to create and work with Zowe compatible `zosmf` profiles.

 \newpage